ionic-team/stencil-site/versioned_docs/version-v3.2/reference/faq.md

 ### Who uses Stencil?

-Stencil was initially developed for Ionic Framework and has been a very successful Web Component-based library & UI framework.
+Stencil was initially developed for Ionic Framework which is a very successful Web Component-based library & UI framework.
 Web Components are now in thousands of app store apps, and nearly 4 million new Ionic Framework projects are being created every year.

 ### How does Stencil compare to traditional frameworks?